USA Today best seller shares her secrets of success February 23, 2023

 to stay off of social media when you are unhappy or angry.
 Following someone who

-4. The way you interact with fans – Are you quick to reply to
+is constantly negative is a turn off. - The way you interact with fans – Are you quick to reply to

 emails/messages/tweets?
 Are you open to answering questions?
 Do you pose for